-Everton's Gray in advanced talks to join Al-Ettifaq
+Gray leaves Everton to join Saudi club Al-Ettifaq

-Demarai Gray: Everton winger in advanced talks to join Steven Gerrard's Al Ettifaq
+Demarai Gray leaves Everton to join Al-Ettifaq

-Everton winger Demarai Gray is in advanced talks to join Saudi Arabia Pro League side Al-Ettifaq for a reported £8m on a four-year deal.
+Demarai Gray has left Everton to join Saudi Pro League side Al-Ettifaq.

+The fee has not been disclosed but reports suggest the 27-year-old Jamaica winger has moved for £8m on a four-year deal.

-Gray, 27, seemed to criticise manager Sean Dyche on social media in the wake of a failed switch to fellow Premier League side Fulham.
+Gray was rebuked by Everton boss Sean Dyche after seeming to criticise his manager on social media after a switch to Fulham failed to go through.

+Gray wrote in an Instagram post on Thursday: "The truth is I gave my all to this club on and off the pitch."

+He added: "There has been a lot of speculation about my situation all summer.
+I was ready to play as much football as possible this season but it felt like this was not going to happen."

-Dyche responded by reminding Gray that no moves away are sanctioned without the club having the final say.
+Dyche responded to Gray by saying that no moves are sanctioned without the club having the final say.

+He also said that Gray "didn't want to train" and "didn't want to be here" when an initial move failed to transpire.

+Gray had said that "it's so difficult to play for someone who don't show you respect as a person".

-Gray is yet to play for Everton this season and has also been linked with a move to Turkish side Besiktas.
+Gray did not play for Everton this season and had also been linked with a move to Turkish side Besiktas before completing the switch to Saudi Arabia, where the transfer window closes on Thursday.

-The Jamaica international has scored nine goals in 67 Premier League appearances since arriving at Goodison in 2021 after a brief spell with Bayer Leverkusen followed six seasons at Leicester City.
+He scored nine goals in 67 Premier League appearances after arriving at Goodison in 2021.

-Gray wrote on Instagram last Sunday: "Everton fans have always been great with me but it's so difficult to play for someone who don't show you respect as a person."

-Dyche told Everton's website on Tuesday: "Demarai told us a move was done, which was interesting to hear.

 Al-Ettifaq are managed by former Liverpool captain Steven Gerrard and have so far signed England midfielder Jordan Henderson, former Liverpool midfielder Georginio Wijnaldum, Scotland defender Jack Hendry and ex-Lyon striker Moussa Dembele.